 Jean v.
 DorelienHaiti: The High Command and the Raboteau Massacre

-CJA filed parallel cases in Florida state and U.S. federal courts against Colonel Carl Dorélien, a former member of the Haitian Military’s High Command who had command responsibility for human rights abuses committed under the 1991-1994 dictatorship in Haiti.
-After the collapse of the military regime, Dorélien fled to the U.S, where his presence became widely known after he won $3.2 million in the 1997 Florida state lottery.
+CJA filed parallel cases in Florida state court and U.S. federal courts against Colonel Carl Dorélien, a former member of the Haitian Military’s High Command who had command responsibility for human rights abuses committed under the 1991-1994 dictatorship in Haiti.
+After the collapse of the military regime, Dorélien fled to the United States, where his presence became widely known after he won $3.2 million in the 1997 Florida state lottery.

 In February 2007, a federal jury found Dorélien liable for torture, extrajudicial killing, arbitrary detention and crimes against humanity.
 Dorélien was ordered to pay $4.3 million in damages.
 Six months later, CJA successfully recovered Dorélien’s remaining lottery funds for our clients and distributed $580,000 to our clients: Lexiuste Cajuste, Marie Jeanne Jean and her children.

 In September 1991, President Jean-Bertrand Aristide was overthrown by elements of the Haitian Armed Forces.
 From the 1991 coup until the armed U.S. intervention in October 1994, the de facto military regime presided over one of the bloodiest periods in modern Haitian history.
 An estimated 4,000 civilians were killed and several hundred thousand were tortured, imprisoned, or forced into exile by the Haitian Armed Forces.
 Our clients in Jean v.
 Dorelien were survivors of this state-sponsored violence.